albertochong/AWS-KAFKA-CONFLUENT-PLATFFOR/README.md

   *  Testing consumer messages from the topic
   *  Generate some data to topic
   *  List Kafka availables connectors
-  *  Create connector with JDBC to SQL instance

 ## 3. KSQL
   * Create streams, table

+## 4. My Kafka Source Connectors
+  * *  Create connector with JDBC to SQL instance